Hundreds of Millions of Dollars Have Been Recovered for Injured Babies and Children

 Source: New Jersey Department of Health, State Health Assessment Data (2022)

 Birth injuries vary widely in severity, but many have the potential to alter a child’s life forever.
 Our team has extensive experience investigating the complex medical facts behind these conditions to determine if they were caused by negligence at a Camden-area medical facility.
+A medical mistake during labor or delivery can result in serious injuries to both mother and child, with long-lasting consequences.

 A study from the Journal of the American Medical Association (JAMA) found that while obstetrical events make up a relatively small percentage of all malpractice claims, they account for a disproportionately high percentage of the total money paid out.
 This reflects the severity and lifelong nature of these devastating injuries.